SMTG-Bham/doped/docs/Tips.rst

 large supercells to properly capture their physics (`an example  <https://www.nature.com/articles/s41524-020-00448-7>`_).
 Current corrections schemes can not account for errors obtained when calculating the transition energies of PHS, and therefore it is recommended to denote that the defect is a PHS and their transition energy is located near the band edges only qualitatively.
 An example of this is given in `Kikuchi et al. Chem.
-Matter.
+Mater.
 2020
 <https://doi.org/10.1021/acs.chemmater.1c00075>`_.

 In doped we employ the methodolgy of `Kumagai et al. <https://doi.org/10.1103/PhysRevMaterials.5.123803>`_ to